shreyahunur/Titanic-dataset/README.md

 ### 2. Models

-  It consists of Model Training and Model Evaluation.
+  It consists of Model creation and Model deployment.

   Logistic regression, Decision Trees, Random Forest Classifier, XGBoost are used for Model training.